parisjs/parisjs-website/content/faq/en.md

 ### How can I be informed about what’s happening with Paris.js?

-You can find more on [Meetup.com](https://www.meetup.com/fr-FR/Paris-js/), [Twitter](https://twitter.com/parisjs), and our [mailing-list](https://groups.google.com/forum/#!forum/parisjs) or [slack channel](https://slack-francejs.now.sh/) (via France.js).
+You can find more on [Meetup.com](https://www.meetup.com/fr-FR/Paris-js/), [Twitter](https://twitter.com/parisjs), and the [mailing-list](https://groups.google.com/forum/#!forum/parisjs) or [slack channel](https://slack-francejs.now.sh/) (via France.js).

 ## The “Meetups”

-### What is discussed at Paris.js?
+### What do meetups talk about?

 We focus most heavily on **Javascript-related** topics, but we may also explore a wider array of **front-end** tech topics from time to time.
 Additionally, we have had speakers **dive into their experience as entrepreneurs**.
 Essentially, we consider anything that could pique the interest of modern developers under our potential umbrella.

 ### When is the next meetup?

-Our meetups are hosted **every last Wednesday of the month**, with generally about 10 meetups a year.
-We usually skip one in the summer months and we may or may not host one in December.
+Meetups usually happen **every last Wednesday of the month**.
+We usually don't have meetups during the lowest month of summer and in December.

 ### How can I attend?
 Is it free?

-All our events are **free**!
+All events are **free**!
 We open registration on meetup.com about a week before each event.
 To attend, you simply need to register - but be quick, tickets are generally gone within a day.

 ### How can I submit a talk?

 First off, thanks a bunch - speakers are crucial to what we do!
 We generally propose two types of talks:

-  + **lightning talks (5 minutes)**: generate enthusiasm; demo something neat
+* **lightning talks (5 minutes)**: generate enthusiasm; demo something neat
-  + **full length talks (20 minutes)**: dig deeper in a topic; do a live-coding session
+* **full length talks (20 minutes)**: dig deeper in a topic; do a live-coding session

 The easiest way to submit a talk is through [our dedicated form](/en/submission/talk).
 Please do not submit any commercial talks.